Start9Labs/nextcloud-startos/instructions.md

 Nextcloud is powerful and extensive software **Read these instructions carefully and reference them as needed**.
 Nextcloud also offers its own Apps.
 Scroll to the end of these instructions for more info about using Apps.

-## Initial Config

-During initial config, notice the setting called "Enable Tor".

-- **If OFF**: You can use Nextcloud from the browser or from any mobile or desktop client using its `.local` URL while connected to the same Local Area Network (LAN) as your Embassy. **Note**: _`.onion` will not work at all_.
-- **If ON**: You can use NextCloud from the browser by visiting its .onion _or_ .local URL.
-You can also use Nextcloud from any mobile or desktop client using its `.onion` URL. **Note**: _`.local` will not work from mobile or desktop clients_.

-The default is `Off` for two reasons:

-1. Initial sync over LAN will be _much_ faster.
-2. To use Tor with Nextcloud's desktop clients (Mac, Windows, Linux), you must first change a setting in the desktop client that can only be changed if you are already logged in.
-In other words, _you must first login over LAN in order to be able to login over Tor_.

 ## Using Nextcloud from a browser